KevinDepedri/Automated-Planning/README.md

 The repository is composed of:
 - Assignment pdf
 - A folder for each one of the 5 task described in the assignment
+- Report pdf
 - Guide to install all the needed material to run the code (this readme)

 Description of the 5 different tasks:
   - Task 1: Basic structure of the problem developed in PDDL.
 Here we have a robotic agent which is appoited to bring the required supplies to some injured people.
-To run this task FastdownWard planner is required.
+To run this task FastDownard planner is required.
   - Task 2: Extension of the previous problem developed in PDDL.
 Here the robotic agent has at its disposal a carrier which allows to transport supplies in a more efficient way.
-To run this task FastdownWard planner is required.
+To run this task FastDownard planner is required.
   - Task 3: Conversion of task 2 from PDDL to HDDL.
 Here tasks and methods are introduced and made compatible with the previously developed actions.
-To run this task Pands planner is required.
+To run this task Panda planner is required.
   - Task 4: Extension of task 2 to temportal domain.
-Here all the actions have a specific duration and some specific time constraints.
-The goal is obtained minimizing the time required.
+All the actions have been updated with a specific duration and with some time constraints.
+The goal is obtained minimizing the required time.
 To run this task Optic planner or TemporalFastDownward planner is required.
   - Task 5: Extension of task 4 to a more sophisticate planner which allows to define a C++ code for each action.
 Once a plan is obtained (minimizing the time required) it is possible to run the plan, simulating the behavior of the proposed solution.
 The simulation is based on the implemented C++ codes.
 To run this task ROS2 and PlanSys2 are required.

 All the previously listed planners used are available and ready to install on Linux.
 The best option is to use a Linux machine.
 Another good and quick option is to install the Linux Kernel directly in Windows (supported on Windows 10/11).
 To install the Linux kernel on Windows follow the next section.
-Otherwise, go directly to the section reagarding the installation of the planners on Linux.
+Otherwise, go directly to the section regarding the installation of the planners on Linux.

 ****
-# WSL and Ubuntu installation
+# Installing WSL and Ubuntu
 WSL(Windows Subsystem for Linux) is the main component required to install and run a Linux Kernel directly on Windows.
 Once WSL is inistalled it is possible to install the Linux distribution that you prefer.
 Follow the ensuing steps to enable WSL and install the Ubuntu distro.
   1. Enable virtualizzation (task manager -> cpu -> virtualization, to see if it is already enabled).
 If it is not then enable it from the BIOS
   2. From start search for 'Enable disable windows features', here make sure 'Windows Subsystem for Linux' is enabled